-This cute, and simple bun cover is perfect for ballerinas and dancers of all ages and hair lengths!
-It brings to mind images of ballet class, and tiny dancers frolicking around the room in tutus.
+This cute, and simple crochet bun cover pattern is perfect hair accessory to make for ballerinas and dancers of all ages.
+It brings to mind images of ballet class, and tiny dancers frolicking around the room in tutus–so precious and sweet!

 This cover is approximately 3.25″ across, and was designed to fit children with medium to long hair.
-It can also fit adults with shorter hair.
-Instructions to make the cover larger or smaller, depending on your needs, are included further down.
+It can also fit adults with medium length hair.
+If you have thick, heavy hair, or very fine hair I’ve included instructions to make the bun cover larger or smaller, depending on your needs, further down in the notes.

 Size “0” or 2.55 mm steel hook